 The compounding economics of SEO

-The core advantage of SEO is that value accumulates.
-An article published today and optimised well can rank on page one within 6–12 months and continue driving traffic for 5+ years with only occasional updates.
+SEO's core advantage is that value builds up over time.
+An article published today, optimised well, can rank on page one within 6-12 months and keep driving traffic for 5+ years with only occasional updates.

-A concrete model: invest Rs 2,00,000 producing a pillar article targeting a 5,000-search-per-month keyword.
-After 9 months it ranks third, capturing approximately 12% of search volume — 600 visitors per month.
-At an equivalent CPC of Rs 80, that is Rs 48,000 per month in traffic value.
-By month 36, your cumulative traffic value exceeds your initial investment by 4–6x.
+Here's a concrete model.
+Invest Rs 2,00,000 producing a pillar article targeting a 5,000-search-per-month keyword.
+After 9 months it ranks third, capturing roughly 12% of search volume, about 600 visitors per month.
+At an equivalent CPC of Rs 80, that's Rs 48,000 per month in traffic value.
+By month 36, cumulative traffic value exceeds the initial investment by 4-6x.
 Use the ROI Calculator to model this with your own numbers and timeline.

-In year three, your cost per organic visit approaches zero.
-No PPC channel offers this dynamic.
+By year three, cost per organic visit approaches zero.
+No PPC channel offers that.

 SEO timeline expectations